Dealing With Toddler Fear

 As a Christian parent I would first establish the truth for my toddler, then pray with them and then deal with it through dialogue as and when necessary.

-What about nightmares or night terrors?
 As I said, another of our children battled with bad dreams as a little tot and even as a tween had very vivid dreams.
 We have always erred on the side of conservatism with what TV, books and music our children are exposed too and we see that this is very necessary for visual children like this one.

-Dealing with nightmares/terrors and bad dreams can be quite taxing on a parent as your own sleep routine is interrupted.
+Dealing with toddler fear nightmares/terrors and bad dreams can be quite taxing on a parent as your own sleep routine is interrupted.
 But your own calming reassuring presence is very important at this time.
 Night terrors can last but a moment or as long as 20 minutes.
 They can just be crying out for a parent to full blown screaming and thrashing around.
 If your child is abusive and says things that you know are out of character, do not react to them.

 The first thing to do is determine whether your child is asleep or awake when they start calling.
 If they are asleep do not attempt to wake them, but just talk to them in a soothing calm voice affirming them of your presence and love.

 When your child is calm, lay them back down to sleep and leave the room.
-There is no need to over dramatise the event and bed down together.
+There is no need to over dramatize the event and bed down together.
 This just creates a dependency on you for something that your toddler can over come on their own.

 We also found that even the simplest thing of a good bedtime routine, no TV before bed and careful monitoring of input helped our toddler overcome their night mares in a relatively short period of time.